redbrick/docs/docs/aperture/firewall.md

 ### Network Speeds

-The speeds our ISP (ISS) has promised us is a 2 GB/s link to DCU's core, however, we only use 1 GB/s right now.
-The UDM Pro will notify if the speed dips below the 1GB/s threshold.
+We have a 10 GB/s link to DCU's core.

 ### Users